 Airports and Aircasts: Tips for Flying When Injured

-Air travel probably hasn't ever been easy for people with permanent or temporary physical disabilities.
-I wouldn't know because I never had to face flight with an aircast on my leg and a pair of crutches to hold me upright.
-But in a post-9-11 world, and with a broken heel upon which I was forbidden to put any weight, I braved one round-trip domestic flight and half of an international one.
+Air travel has probably never been easy for people with permanent or temporary physical disabilities.
+I don't have a permanent disability, but I did fly with a broken heel upon which I was forbidden to put any weight.
+With my injury, I braved one round-trip domestic flight and half of an international one, all in a post-9/11 world.
 I have lived to tell the tale, wiser and much more empathetic to people who always have to travel with a handicap.
 While I'm sure there are hundreds of people who have tips for traveling while disabled, here are a few, perhaps some irreverent, tips you might find helpful if you find yourself leaving on a jet plane with only one leg that works.

 Now, forget that rule if you're traveling in an aircast.
 You can't handle your body on your own, let alone anything else.
-Instead, pack what you want but make sure you have a traveling companion who can handle it all, because he or she will have to.
-Remember to be kind to that person or, if you have to travel alone, to all of the special services people who push you around in wheelchairs and the TSA staff who have to carry you and your crap through security checkpoints.
-You should really count yourself as a big checked piece of baggage when you can't walk on your own.
+Instead, pack what you want, but make sure you have a traveling companion who can handle it all, because he or she will have to.
+Remember to be kind to that person or, if you have to travel alone, to all of the special services people who push you around in wheelchairs and the TSA staff who have to carry you and your belongings through security checkpoints.
+You might feel like a big piece of checked baggage yourself when you can't walk on your own.

 Ask for Assistance